intelsdi-x/snap/docs/TASKS.md

 More on cron expressions can be found here: https://godoc.org/github.com/robfig/cron

 #### Max-Failures

 By default, Snap will disable a task if there are 10 consecutive errors from any plugins within the workflow.
 The configuration can be changed by specifying the number of failures value in the task header.
-If the max-failures value is -1, Snap will not disable a task with consecutive failure.
+If the `max-failures` value is -1, Snap will not disable a task with consecutive failure.
 Instead, Snap will sleep for 1 second for every 10 consecutive failures and retry again.

+If you intend to run tasks with `max-failures: -1`, please also configure `max_plugin_restarts: -1` in [snap daemon control configuration section](SNAPTELD_CONFIGURATION.md).

 For more on tasks, visit [`SNAPTEL.md`](SNAPTEL.md).